Chip-W/MDT/README.md

 # IS THIS USELESS
 Sure it is.
 It's just as easy to Shift+Tab to use your OpenCad.
 However, this is just for RP purposes.

+# HOW NARP USES THIS
+- Pat pushes civ character and vehicle data to existing ESX database
+- script reads those tables